Azathothas/Stars/README.md

 ## Dart

-- [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) – AppFlowy is an open-source alternative to Notion.
-You are in charge of your data and customizations.
-Built with Flutter and Rust.
+- [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) – Bring projects, wikis, and teams together with AI.
+AppFlowy is an AI collaborative workspace where you achieve more without losing control of your data.
+The best open source alternative to Notion.
 - [GopeedLab/gopeed](https://github.com/GopeedLab/gopeed) – A modern download manager that supports all platforms.
 Built with Golang and Flutter.
 - [ImranR98/Obtainium](https://github.com/ImranR98/Obtainium) – Get Android app updates straight from the source.
 - [KRTirtho/spotube](https://github.com/KRTirtho/spotube) – 🎧 Open source Spotify client that doesn't require Premium nor uses Electron!
 Available for both desktop & mobile!